 National Gallery, London.
 "Federico Barocci: Renaissance Master of Color and Line (St. Louis) / Federico Barocci: Brilliance and Grace (London)," February 27, 2013–May 19, 2013.

 Andrea Emiliani, Giovanna Bertalà Mostra di Federico Barocci.
 Exh. cat., Museo Civico, Bologna (September 14 -November 16, 1975).
 Bologna, 1975, no. 160 (as England, Private Collection), ill.

 Edmund P. Pillsbury "Barocci at Bologna and Florence."
 Master Drawings. vol. 14, no. 1, Master Drawings, New York, 1976, pp. 56, 63.

 Edmund P. Pillsbury and Louise S. Richards The Graphic Art of Federico Barocci.
 Selected Drawings and Prints.
 Exh. cat., The Cleveland Museum of Art and Yale University Art Gallery, New Haven.
-New Haven, 1978, cat. no. 44, fig. no. 44, ill.
+New Haven, 1978, no. 44, ill.

 Jacob Bean, Lawrence Turčić 15th and 16th Century Italian Drawings in the Metropolitan Museum of Art.
-The Metropolitan Museum of Art, New York, 1982, cat. no. 21, fig. no. 21, p.
-32, ill.
+The Metropolitan Museum of Art, New York, 1982, p.
+32, no. 21, ill.